acenet-arc/cloud_from_a_to_z/setup.md

 ### If you are unable to get a Compute Canada account or cloud project
 If you would like a Compute Canada account but are having difficulty getting one please contact [lydia.vermeyden@ace-net.ca ](mailto:lydia.vermeyden@ace-net.ca ) and we will help you get one.

 For those who are unable to acquire a Compute Canada Cloud project we will provide guest accounts that you can use during the course.
-However, having your own project is preferable as you may continue to use it and what you have created during the course after it has completed.
+However, having your own project is preferable as you may continue to use it and what you have created during the course, after the course has completed.

 ## Ensure you can open a terminal